December 25, 1941

 FEAF: Lieutenant Colonel Charles H. Caldwell sets up HQ Far East Air Force (HQ FEAF) at Darwin.
 HQ 5th Bomber Command (V BC) is also established at Darwin.
 The 3d, 17th, 20th, 21st and 34th Pursuit Squadrons (Interceptor), 24th Pursuit Group (Interceptor), transfer from Ternate, Nichols Field, Clark Field, Nichols Field and Del Carmen respectively to Bataan with P-35's and P-40's.
 The 17th and 20th begin operating from Lubao with P-40's HQ 27th Bombardment Group and the ground echelon of it's 16th, 17th and 91st Bombardment Squadrons transfer from Lipa, San Fernando and San Marceleno respectively to Cabcaben.
 The air echelons are operating from Brisbane, the ground echelons will fight as infantry on Luzon.

-USN: USS Sealion SS-195 is scuttled at Cavite after sustaining damage on December 10, 1941 during a Japanese air raid and became the first USN submarine lost in World War II
+USN: USS Sealion SS-195 is scuttled at Cavite after sustaining two bomb hits and damage on December 10, 1941 and became the first USN submarine lost in World War II.

 Do you have photos or additional information to add?